zepto-lang/parsecomb/README.md

 to make this a useful library.
 The parsers that are implemented might be buggy on top of it.

+If you want to look at how a parser defined in terms of `parsecomb` might look, please look at the example JSON parser in `examples/json.zp`.

 ## Implemented parsers

 A short list of parsers that are in fact implemented: